Stochastic quantum trajectories demonstrate the Quantum Zeno Effect in open spin 1/2, spin 1 and spin 3/2 systems: System specification

 The desired effect of the environment on the system is that it should act as a measuring apparatus.
 Diffusive evolution of the system's $z$-component of spin, to be defined shortly, towards one of the eigenstates of the $S_{z}$ operator, can be achieved using a single Lindblad operator in Eq. (\ref{eq:SME}) of the form

-where the constant $\alpha$ denotes the strength of the interaction between the system and its environment and can be regarded as the measurement coupling constant.
+where the constant $\alpha$ denotes the degree of coupling between the system and its environment through the operator $S_{z}$ and can be regarded as the strength of measurement.
 Figure \ref{fig:sys_env_setup} illustrates the features of the system and its environment.
-Utilising the above expressions for the Lindblad operator and the system Hamiltonian in Eq. (\ref{eq:SME}), the following expression is obtained for the evolution of the reduced density matrix of the system:
+Utilising the above expressions for the Lindblad operator and the system Hamiltonian in Eq. (\ref{eq:SME}), the following SDE is obtained for the evolution of the reduced density matrix of the system:

 The single Wiener increment $dW$ is a Gaussian noise with a mean of zero and a variance $dt$, and $\langle S_{z}\rangle$ is the $z$-component of spin, defined by $Tr(S_{z}\rho)$.
 Note that the latter is not to be confused with the usual quantum expectation value of $S_{z}$ which in our notation is $Tr(S_{z}\bar{\rho})$, where $\bar{\rho}(t)$ is the density matrix at time $t$ averaged over all possible quantum trajectories.
 The expectation value represents an average of a (projectively) measured system property taking into account the quantum mechanical randomness of measurement outcome as well as the range of quantum states that might be adopted by an open system when coupled to an uncertain environment.
 By extension, $\langle.\rangle=Tr(.\rho)$ could be interpreted as a conditional average projective measurement outcome given a specific stochastically evolving density matrix.
 But it could instead be regarded simply as a property of the density matrix, and hence of the physical state, and indeed it is spin components such as $\langle S_{z}\rangle$ that undergo Rabi oscillations.